Nazrulerwan Makmor

-Nazrulerwan bin Makmor (born 4 May 1980) is a Malaysian professional football manager and former player.
-He is currently the assistant coach of Malaysia Super League club Kelantan United.
+Nazrulerwan bin Makmor (born 4 May 1980) is a Malaysian football coach and former player.

 Playing career

 Club career

 Nazrulerwan has represented eight different team in his career before joining Johor.
 The greatest success he achieved in his career was with Selangor.
 During the 2005 Malaysia League season, he was in the Selangor squad that won the Malaysian 'treble' (2005 Malaysia Premier League, Malaysia FA Cup and Malaysia Cup).
 In 2009, he helped Kelantan to play in the final of the 2009 Malaysia Cup but his team lost to Negeri Sembilan 3–1.

 International career

 On the international stage, Nazrulerwan only capped once for Malaysia in the match against Cambodia on 18 June 2007.
 He also selected in Malaysia 2007 Asian Cup squad but did not play in the tournament.

 Coaching career

 He was the Head coach of Puchong Fuerza.